THE NEW ERA OF SPACE COMMERCE BEGINS AT SPACECOM.

 SpaceCom is all about the Business of Space.

-You need to be at SpaceCom to fuel business innovations for the medical industry by learning, networking and innovating at SpaceCom with your peers and other industry executives.
+Thank you for coming to SpaceCom to fuel business innovations for the medical industry by learning, networking and innovating with your peers and other industry executives.

 - Develop medical breakthroughs by testing in zero gravity aboard the International Space Station